 This dark mountain has been calling to me since we arrived in Villa de Leyva, a colonial town three hours north of Bogotá in the mountains resting at over 7,000 feet elevation.

 We hiked through this mountain today and it made for a great day hike.
 Not finding much info online about trails in this area, we just picked the road that appeared to be going in the direction we would like to be.
 We started mid-morning on a sunny day, starting at the dirt road behind the house that we were housesitting for the next three weeks.

 Dogs greeted us along the way.
 The sheep completely ignored us and one goat with beautiful long blonde hair stared at us as we walked by.
 Most of the road was dirt, but the steepest parts were cemented down so that cars would be able to ascend.
 The houses became further spread apart and eventually, the road turned into a small trail that continued toward the narrow valley.

 We followed the trail and emerged onto the other side of the pass.
 The wind grew cooler and blew mist making us shiver.
-I pulled out our the rain jackets and we draped them over ourselves.
+I pulled out our rain jackets and we draped them over ourselves.
 We had made it in the dark valley.

 We ventured further down the trail that meandered on the mountainside.
 As we rounded the mountain the sky cleared and the sun dried us.
-There before us plunged a large waterfall spilling down the rocks on the mountain adjacent from us.
+There before us plunged a large waterfall spilling down the rocks on the mountain adjacent to us.

 We sat on a rock and ate lunch while gazing at the waterfall and the cliffs around us.